albertisaac12/Learn-Rust-3/ReadMe.md

 Rust can convert a `&Vec<>` to a `&[]`

 `ALSO REMEMBER THAT RUST CAN DO AUTO DEREF` refer to ownership and borrowing in the book

+Closures and iterators create types that only the compiler knows or types that are very long to specify.